 by Terri Christle (Holton Michigan, US)

-"Hello, my name is Terri, I am a 19-year-old mother of one who is almost 11 months old.
-He was exclusively breastfed for about a week and a half - I had to pump every hour and my baby was eating every two hours in between pump sessions, so I started supplementing then slowly went to formula.
+"Hello, my name is Terri; I am a 19-year-old mother of one who is almost 11 months old.
+He was exclusively breastfed for about a week and a half - I had to pump every hour, and my baby was eating every two hours between pump sessions, so I started supplementing and slowly went to formula.

-Right then, I knew something wasn't right and my body was weak, I felt hurt all over, had a headache, nausea, and flu-like symptoms - so I had to go to the doctor.
-I went in and yes, I found out I have mastitis!!
+Right then, I knew something wasn't right, and my body was weak; I felt hurt and had a headache, nausea, and flu-like symptoms - so I had to go to the doctor.
+I went in, and yes, I found out I have mastitis!!

 Who knew!
-The most frightening thing I thought I was going to hear on top of hearing I had mastitis was that I'd have to stop breastfeeding, which is not an option, but to my surprise, the doctor said I could continue on!!
+The most frightening thing I thought I was going to hear, on top of hearing I had mastitis, was that I'd have to stop breastfeeding, which is not an option, but to my surprise, the doctor said I could continue!!
 It made my day happy!

 Soaking Breast Using Epsom Salts

-"I'm not sure how to go about doing this without actually killing my back trying to soak my breasts and furthermore not being able to completely submerge the breasts in the water, as the lumps are at the back of the breasts.
+"I'm not sure how to do this without actually killing my back, trying to soak my breasts, and not being able to completely submerge the breasts in the water, as the lumps are at the back of the breasts.
 Is the tingling sensation normal?"